 where $E$ is the minimal energy gap of the (nondegenerate) Hamiltonian $H_\theta= H_C+ \theta H_S$, and $\|H_S\| = \lambda_{\rm max}^{S} - \lambda_{\rm min}^{S}$. \end{result}

 We now sketch a proof of the result.
 Without loss of generality, we can consider the situation around $\theta=0$.
-Let us denote by $\ket{\Phi_\downarrow}$ and $\ket{\Phi_\uparrow}$ the extremal eigenstates of $H_S$ corresponding to the eigenvalue $\lambda_\text{min}^S$ and $\lambda_\text{max}^S$ respectively.
-Since we have full freedom to choose the control Hamiltonian $H_C$ we will take it block-diagonal with respect to the qutrit subspace $\text{span}\{\ket{\Phi_\uparrow},\ket{\psi},\ket{\Phi_\downarrow}\}$.
-For such choice, the dephasing dynamics for any $\theta$ leaves the initial state $\ket{\psi}$ inside this subspace.
-Thus, in this setting, the freedom to choose the control Hamiltonian with a bounded energy gap boils down to let $H_C$ run through all $3\times3$ Hermitian matrices with non-degenerate eigenvalues separated by at least $E$.
-With the help of the Result~\ref{res: dephasing general}, in appendix~\ref{res: dephasing general} we optimise $\cF_\text{int}$ for all real $H_C$ and find that the choice
+Let us denote by $\ket{\Phi_\downarrow}$ and $\ket{\Phi_\uparrow}$ the extremal eigenstates of $H_S$ corresponding to eigenvalues $\lambda_\text{min}^S$ and $\lambda_\text{max}^S$ respectively.
+Since we have full freedom to choose the control Hamiltonian $H_C$, we take it to be block diagonal with respect to the qutrit subspace $\text{span}\{\ket{\Phi_\uparrow},\ket{\psi},\ket{\Phi_\downarrow}\}$.
+For such a choice, the dephasing dynamics for any $\theta$ leaves the initial state $\ket{\psi}$ inside this subspace.
+Thus, in this setting, the freedom to choose the control Hamiltonian with a bounded energy gap boils down to letting $H_C$ run through all $3\times3$ Hermitian matrices with non-degenerate eigenvalues separated by at least $E$.
+With the help of the Result~\ref{res: dephasing general}, in Appendix~\ref{res: dephasing general} we optimize $\cF_\text{int}$ for all real $H_C$ and find that the choice

 in the basis $\{\ket{\Phi_\uparrow},\ket{\psi},\ket{\Phi_\downarrow}\}$ has the energy spectrum $(E,0,-E)$, and for the dephased state $\rho_\theta = \mathcal{D}_{H_\theta}(\psi)$ gives $\cF=\cF_\text{int}+\cF_\text{ext}$ in Eq.~\eqref{eq: QFI dephasing go part}. \\